 We intend to expand our existing U.S. hospital sales force to promote Amelior to physicians, nurses and pharmacy directors, principally in the hospital setting.
 We believe that we can achieve our commercial goals by utilizing our experienced sales organization, and supporting them with an internal marketing infrastructure that targets high-use institutions.
-We have an international strategic alliance with Mayne Pharma Pty.
+We have an international strategic alliance with Hospira Australia Pty.
+Ltd., formerly known as Mayne Pharma Pty.
 Ltd., which will manufacture commercial supplies of Amelior.
 We intend to partner with third-parties to reach markets outside the U.S. or to expand our reach to physician groups outside the hospital where applicable.